Professor Tony Long

 - Professional issues (Paediatrics)

-Tony work mostly with NHS consultants and other senior practitioners to address important clinical problems in children and young people through applied research.
+Tony works mostly with NHS consultants, service managers and commissioners, and other senior practitioners to address important clinical problems in children and young people through applied research.

 - BSc(Hons) Nursing with Education